Merri railway station: History

 In 1910, the station building was rebuilt to accommodate an increased population in the area.

 The nearby level crossing at Charles Street had hand-operated gates until 1924, when they were replaced with interlocked gates, operated from the nearby signal box, following several serious traffic accidents.
 In 1986, these gates were replaced with boom barriers.
 In 1987, the signal box was abolished.

-In 1973, both platforms were extended at the Down end of the station.
+In 1973, both platforms were extended at the down end of the station.

-During October 1987, the double line block system between Merri - Northcote was abolished, and replaced with three position signalling, with all two position signals between Merri and Thornbury also abolished.
+During October 1987, the double line block system between Merri – Northcote was abolished, and replaced with three position signalling, with all two position signals between Merri – Thornbury also abolished.

 Announced as part of a $21.9 million package in the 2022/23 Victorian State Budget, Merri, alongside other stations, will receive accessibility upgrades, the installation of CCTV, and platform shelters.
 The development process will begin in late 2022 or early 2023, with a timeline for the upgrades to be released once construction has begun.